 Contact us at 919-783-9669 today to discover how we can help with your irrevocable trust needs.

 A credit shelter trust (also referred to as a family trust, bypass trust or trust B in an A-B plan) is a valuable tool which helps married couples avoid paying unnecessary estate taxes.
 It does this by ensuring that the applicable exclusion amounts of both spouses are fully utilized.
 At the first spouse’s death, the estate transfers a sum equal to the applicable exclusion amount into the bypass trust.
 Although the trust property will bypass the surviving spouse’s estate, the spouse will still be able to receive benefits from the trust during life.
 Upon the first spouse’s death, no estate taxes will be assessed on the transfer because the amount in the trust equals the applicable exclusion amount, which is the amount that will be protected from estate tax liability by the estate tax credit.
 The second portion of the estate will be either given outright to the spouse or placed in a marital trust.
 The trust will hold the amount of the estate above the applicable exemption amount.
 The trust property will pass as the surviving spouse directs under a general power of appointment.
 With the marital trust, on the first spouse’s death, no estate taxes will be assessed on the transfer.
 The marital trust will qualify for the unlimited marital deduction, allowing assets to pass tax-free to the surviving spouse.
 Upon the second spouse’s death, the estate can make full use of the second spouse’s available applicable exemption amount, to shelter part of the marital share from estate tax.

 Marital trusts have a number of technical requirements.
-For marital deduction planning or other estate planning tools consult an attorney at Haas Tharrington, P.A.
+For marital deduction planning or other estate planning tools consult an attorney at Haas & Associates, P.A.

 Special needs and supplemental needs trusts